-Studying biology gives you the skills and opportunities to advance human knowledge and understanding in today’s world, in order to make a difference to tomorrow’s world.
+Studying in the biology department gives you the skills and opportunities to advance human knowledge and understanding in today’s world.
+In order to make a difference to tomorrow’s world.
 A background in biology gives you many skills and increases your career options so that you can adapt to the world changing around you.

-Our courses are taught in small, friendly groups in a supportive environment by experienced lecturers.
+Experienced lecturers teach courses in small, friendly groups in a supportive environment.
 Excellent teaching facilities are located in a modern, purpose-built and well-equipped building.

 We have an excellent reputation for quality and in an external QAA audit, the department scored 23 out of 24 for its Biology provision for students, one of the highest scores in the country.